(keep reading to learn what happened)

 This is definitely a dive bar , and the owner Lona is active in chatting with the clients as well as running the place.

-However, the bar has had some issues.
+However, the bar has had some issues with safety and the local government.

 Lona’s City Limits issues with police calls